 Why are Books Important for Language?

-Joint book reading can be a very enjoyable experience between a child and a loved one.
+Joint book reading can be an enjoyable experience between a child and a loved one.
 Reading with or to a child promotes interactive behaviors that foster a strong sense of communication and social closeness.
 Early interactive behaviors include following directions, imitating, and establishing joint attention.
 Even if a child is not yet a "reader," exposure to books and other print also encourages early literacy awareness.
 As a child begins to develop literacy skills, books can be used to practice reading and comprehension but also be exposed to more advanced narratives.

 Why are Games Important for Language?